SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/07-optimising-for-parallel-processing.md

 ### Running Parallel under Slurm

 To process using Parallel on a single node, we can use a job submission script very similar to the ones we have been using so far.
-Since each compute node on Sunbird and Hawk has 40 cores, Parallel will automatically run 40 different parameters at once.
+Since each compute node has multiple cores, Parallel will automatically run many different parameters at once.
 We need to be careful to request the whole node so that we don't use cores that aren't allocated to us.

 First lets create a job submission script and call it `parallel_1node.sh`.